 When my wife and I moved to Montana, we found a comfortable home on several acres with a view of the mountains.
 There was only one hitch — the house was off the grid.
 Everyone in the subdivision generated their own electricity, including the bed and breakfast nearby.

 That doesn’t mean it was primitive.
-The house had solar panels, a wind turbine, a battery bank and inverter, a generator, and a full range of appliances including washer and dryer, refrigerator, stove, satellite TV, propane furnace, and even a dishwasher.
+The house had several different ways to produce electricity through alternative energy with the use of solar panels, a wind energy turbine, a battery bank and inverter, and a generator.
+It had a full range of amenities, including a washer and dryer, refrigerator, stove, satellite TV, propane furnace, heat pump, hot water, and even a dishwasher.

-Since I had operated a cogeneration power plant before coming to Montana, I wasn’t too concerned about generating my own electric power, so we bought the house.
+Since I’d operated a cogeneration power plant before coming to Montana, I wasn’t too concerned about generating my own electric power, so we bought the house.

 Life Off the Grid